Sykes (dog): Retirement

-During the filming of Midsomer Murders series 18 (2015), Sykes' trainer, Gill Raddings, called the Executive producer and said it was time to retire Sykes at the end of the year.
+During the filming of Midsomer Murders series 18 (2015), Sykes' trainer, Gill Raddings, called the executive producer and said it was time to retire Sykes at the end of the year.
 She had noticed that he had started to go deaf.
 Sykes appeared for the last time in episode 6 of Series 18, "Harvest of Souls."
-In episode 1 of Series 19 (2016), "The Village That Rose from the Dead," Sykes had passed, and a grave bearing a cross with his name was in the Barnaby backyard.
-Betty's pink bear was on top of Syke's grave.
+In episode 1 of Series 19 (2016), "The Village That Rose from the Dead," the character Sykes had died, and a grave bearing a cross with his name was in the Barnaby backyard.
+Betty's pink bear was on top of Sykes's grave.
 In episode 3 of Series 19 (2016), "Last Man Out," DI Ben Jones expressed his condolences to the Barnaby family for the loss of Sykes.

 In January 2016, Sykes was in semi-retirement as the Gill Raddings Stunt Dogs website indicated that Sykes was no longer available for hire, but could be made available for producers he had previously worked for.
-On September 22, 2016, Midsomer Murders officially announced that Sykes, a veteran of the big and small screen, had retired.
+On 22 September 2016, Midsomer Murders officially announced that Sykes, a veteran of the big and small screen, had retired.

 The official Harvey Facebook page showed that in September 2016, Harvey, Harmony, Rabbit, and the pups were relaxing.
 In December 2016, Sykes was running through the grounds of the Bicester Hotel Golf and Spa with a miniature replica of an Oscar in his mouth.
 Gill Raddings, his trainer, said that Sykes has never been happier.
 "He is loving life....He's been going for nice long walks every day and is sleeping a bit more on the sofa nowadays.
 Sykes has had a long working life, plus he's going a bit deaf now, so it was time for him to retire...
 He still gets recognized a lot, and people come up to him for selfies...
 He is a very happy chap and has earned every minute of his retirement."
 Sykes spent his retirement years with his foster family, initially one of two dogs, but over time became of one of six.